ivangfr/springboot-react-social-login/README.md

 - **movie-api**

-  - Open a terminal and navigate to `springboot-react-social-login/movie-api` folder
+  - Open a terminal and navigate to `springboot-react-social-login/movie-api` folder;

-  - Export the following environment variables for the `Client ID` and `Client Secret` of the Social Apps (see how to get them in [Creating OAuth2 apps for Social Login](#creating-oauth2-apps-for-social-login))
+  - Export the following environment variables for the `Client ID` and `Client Secret` of the Social Apps (see how to get them in [Creating OAuth2 apps for Social Login](#creating-oauth2-apps-for-social-login)):
     ```
     export GITHUB_CLIENT_ID=...
     export GITHUB_CLIENT_SECRET=...